centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 ### Explanations

-Good practice requires that services templates be associated with host's
+Good practice requires that services templates be associated with a host's
-templates: on creation of a host, the services are generated automatically from host's templates.
-There are two advantages in linking services templates to hosts templates:
+templates: on creation of a host, the services are generated automatically from the host's templates.
+There are two advantages of linking service templates to host templates:

-  - The services generated automatically retain their granularity: it is possible to change the Attributes of a service without affecting the other services obtained from this template
+  - The services generated automatically retain their granularity, i.e., it is possible to change the Attributes of a service without affecting the other services obtained from this template
-  - The creation of new hosts is speeded up greatly: you simply have to define the host and the host's templates associated with it
+  - The creation of new hosts is speeded up greatly: simply define the host and the host's templates associated with it

-E.g.: We create the srvi-web-01 host according to the template below:
+e.g.: We create the srvi-web-01 host according to the template below:

 ![image](../assets/configuration/09hostexemple.png)

 The host srvi-web-01 will automatically possess the following services:

-  - Load, CPU, Memory, disk-/ from services templates linked to the host template “Linux-Server-RedHat-5”
+  - Load, CPU, Memory, disk-/ from service templates linked to the host template “Linux-Server-RedHat-5”
-  - Broken-jobs, hit-ratio, tablespaces, listener from services templates linked to the host template “DB-MySQL”
+  - Broken-jobs, hit-ratio, tablespaces, listener from service templates linked to the host template “DB-MySQL”
-  - Process and connection from services templates linked to the host template “Web-Server-Apache”
+  - Process and connection from service templates linked to the host template “Web-Server-Apache”

-When the services of a host are generated from host's templates, it is possible that certain services generated are not checked by the supervision tool.
+When the services of a host are generated from host templates, it is possible that certain services generated are not checked by the supervision tool.
 In this case, it is necessary to disable the services that are not used (but not to delete them).
-In case of deletion of services, regeneration of services of the host from host's templates will re-create the services deleted.
+In case of deletion of services, regeneration of services of the host from host templates will re-create the deleted services.

 ### Configuration

-The linking of services templates with host's templates takes place in the **Relations** tab of the services templates or hosts templates.
+The linking of service templates with host templates takes place in the **Relations** tab of the service templates or host templates.

 ## Contact Templates